bestwebsoft/user-role-wordpress-plugin/readme.txt

 4. Plugin table view in WordPress Multisite network admin panel with capabilitie tooltip.

 == Changelog ==

+= V1.4.6 - 27.03.2015 =
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 4.1.1

 = V1.4.5 - 09.01.2015 =
 * Update : We updated all functionality for wordpress 4.1.